 It is also desirable to create and utilize multiple email addresses.
 You should not provide your standard (or personal) email address when you register for services on various websites.

 For example, you can provide a reference address as [email protected] instead of filling the box with your personal mail ID, [email protected].
 In this way, you will elongate the path to trace your personal ID which certainly gives you an extended protection.

 What websites should do?

 There are some websites which offer encryption services.
 The passwords you enter on such sites will not be transmitted as you had typed but rather they will be encoded and will be sent through the network.
-Another technique implemented by some websites is that they will do padding work.
+Another technique implemented by websites is to has the password before storing it on their servers.

 A has function is used to encrypt passwords so that even in the even of the data being stolen by hackers, they don’t get access to your plain text password.
 Such kind of safety measures are to be implemented by all websites that deal with sensitive data.